makfruit/deploy-wordpress/README.md

 # deploy-wordpress
-Shell script to quickly install and pre-configure a blank WordPress site:
+Shell script to quickly install and pre-configure a blank WordPress site.

+To test various dev versions of a Wordpress plugin we're building, we often need to create a new clean WordPress "sandbox" locally.
+Downloading, setting up and configuring WordPress each time could be laborious.
+This shell script automates this and saves our time.
+You can use it too, if you're developing a Wordpress plugin or theme.

+What it does:
 - Creates a new directory in your www directory
 - Download and install the latest version of Wordpress to that directory
 - Create and fill a new mysql database